• Skip to content

 When the organization can articulate what its purpose is (mission) and what it is trying to achieve (vision), it can guide decision making and prioritize the use of resources (people, time and money).

-The strategy maps out the steps to achieve the mission and it is those tactical steps that determine the right things to be doing.
+The strategy maps out the steps to achieve the mission, and it is those tactical steps that determine the right things to do.

 For example, let’s say your organization has a strategic objective to reach teenagers between the ages of 13 and 19.